 How would you feel if you had to give a presentation?
 Might you start sweating?
 Feel your body temperature rising?
 Feel very conscious that you are the centre of attention?
 Become increasingly aware of other physical symptoms such as shaky hands, a quivering voice and difficulties speaking properly?
 Sound familiar?

-If so, you may have social phobia, more commonly referred to these days as social anxiety disorder (SAD).
+If so, you may have social phobia, more commonly referred to these days as social anxiety disorder.
 But don’t worry – you are far from alone here.
-At least 12% of the population are likely to suffer from SAD, making this disorder more common than other anxiety issues such as generalised anxiety disorder and obsessive compulsive disorder (OCD).
+At least 12% of the population is likely to suffer from social anxiety, making this disorder more common than other anxiety issues such as generalised anxiety disorder and obsessive-compulsive disorder (OCD).

-Psychologists have evidenced how individuals experiencing SAD tend to latch onto a multitude of negative beliefs that work against them.
+Psychologists have evidenced how individuals experiencing social anxiety tend to latch onto a multitude of negative beliefs that work against them.
 For example:

 - They hold unrealistically high standards of themselves, believing that they must perform perfectly in all social situations.

 - They consider themselves as either unattractive, inferior or even weird.

 - They believe they are in danger of doing something very embarrassing while in the company of others.